Besker1/book2/Readme.md

 ### Project Overview

-Using everything you've learned over the Fundamentals section of the course, you will build the frontend for an API-powered Bookmarks application that lets the user store and rate their custom web bookmarks.
+built the frontend for an API-powered Bookmarks application that lets the user store and rate their custom web bookmarks.

-### Grading

-To receive a passing grade, the project must:

--   Fulfill every non-extension user story below
--   Fulfill every non-extension technical requirement below

-For successful submission, you  _MUST_:

-1. Push your final version to the  `gh-pages`  branch of your repo.
-Your repo should be inside the cohort's organization and named  `[yourname]-bookmarks-app`.
-2. Add the live GH Pages link to the header of your repo.
-3. Create a README.md file that contains a full list of all user stories completed.
-4. Submit the repo URL at the bottom of this page.

 ### User Stories